phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

             # Have our agent choose and action
             action = agent.act(state)

-            # Have the enviroment react to that action
+            # Have the environment react to that action
             # and give us a reward
             #
             # If the game is over, then it will set